 It’s easy to understand the popularity of this attack vector: phishing campaigns are relatively inexpensive (money- and time-wise), yet successful.
 Attackers don’t need to create/buy technical exploits that might or might not work – instead, they exploit what they can always count on: users’ emotions, fears, desires, and the fact that, despite knowing better, it only takes a moment of inattention to make a mistake.

-“Cybercriminals play on users’ expectations of trust in email communications, and the human instinct – despite training and warnings to the contrary – to click on malicious links, give away credentials or even install malware and ransomware on endpoint devices.
+“Cybercriminals play on users’ expectations of trust in email communications and the human instinct to click on malicious links, give away credentials or even install malware and ransomware on endpoint devices – despite training and warnings to the contrary.
 The reality is that people are always soft targets, and social engineering and phishing attacks are outpacing legacy technologies and training-only solutions,” Kevin O’Brien, CEO at GreatHorn, told Help Net Security.

 That’s not to say that security training doesn’t have a role to play.